An Introduction to Terminal Ballistics; How Bullets Wound and Kill

 Temporary Cavitation

 Temporary cavitation, as theorized by Dr. Koch, is a real phenomenon.
-However, the effect is overblown.
+However, the effect is slightly overstated.

 Imagine throwing a rock into a pond.
 The inertia of the rock penetrating the water causes a wave that ripples out.
 The same thing happens to live tissue as a bullet penetrates it.
 The inertia of the bullet temporarily moves tissue out of the way.